How to Help a Friend Struggling With Alcoholism or Drug Abuse

 Many professionals advise trying creative attempts to get your loved one to see a doctor, instead of trying a dramatic intervention.4

-At times, your friend may think there are too many barriers to treatment and refuse to seek the help they need.
+At times, your friend may think there are too many barriers to addiction treatment and refuse to seek the help they need.
 You could help minimize or eliminate these perceived limitations by:

 When you have a quick answer to your friend’s objections, your friend may agree to treatment more readily.